gus-de-munich/BatteryAlert_V1/README.md

 1) use .dmg file (you might have to go in the settings to allow the app to launch)
 2) use .zip file
 3) use install.sh file and paste "chmod +x ~/Downloads/install.sh && ~/Downloads/install.sh" in you terminal

+My only condition to use my app: don't make money on my back please 🙃